[This article was originally published in July 2017 and has been updated and revised.]

-If you are marketing your business, you are very likely engaged in local SEO and maybe even inbound marketing.
-But is your approach strategic and planned?
+If you are marketing your business, you are very likely engaged in local SEO basics and maybe even local inbound marketing.
+But do you have a local SEO strategy and plan?

 The truth is that far too many businesses - small and large - are not approaching inbound marketing with any real documented structure.
 And their local SEO efforts are largely fragmented and inconsistent.

-Plan Your Work, (Write It Down) and Work Your Plan
+Effective Local SEO: Plan Your Work, Write It Down, Work Your Plan

 So let's cut to the chase: without a strategy and a plan to execute that strategy, your inbound marketing efforts and your local SEO practices will fall short.
 Period.